louketo/louketo-proxy/README.md

    --skip-openid-provider-tls-verify   skip the verification of any TLS communication with the openid provider (default: false)
-   --scopes value                      list of scopes requested when authenticating the user --upstream-url value                url for the upstream endpoint you wish to proxy [$PROXY_UPSTREAM_URL] --resources value                   list of resources 'uri=/admin|methods=GET,PUT|roles=role1,role2' --headers value                     custom headers to the upstream request, key=value --enable-token-header               enables the token authentication header X-Auth-Token to upstream (default: true)
+   --scopes value                      list of scopes requested when authenticating the user --upstream-url value                url for the upstream endpoint you wish to proxy [$PROXY_UPSTREAM_URL] --upstream-ca value                 the path to a file container a CA certificate to validate the upstream tls endpoint --resources value                   list of resources 'uri=/admin|methods=GET,PUT|roles=role1,role2' --headers value                     custom headers to the upstream request, key=value --enable-token-header               enables the token authentication header X-Auth-Token to upstream (default: true)